Configure Email Templates

 If you have an email template, you can manually enter the HTML markup directly into the code editor provided in the Create an Email Template pane and modify the markup as per requirements.

-To reference data objects in the email template, use the following code format:
+To reference data objects in the email template, you can use any of the following code formats:

 ${DOName.prop('AttributeName')}